Updated: Sep 14, 2021

 In the article below, we've provided an overview of the startup journey of raising capital.
 We have also created a free infographic to make the information easily digestible.

 Good news: all you need to embark on your startup journey is an idea, or IP that you’d like to commercialize, to solve a problem.
-And fall in love with that problem.
+And be completely devoted to solving that problem.

 Additionally, we recommend you come into the process with an entrepreneurial mindset.
 What does this entail?
 According to Hayden Blackburn, Executive Director at TechFW, the entrepreneurial mindset is made up of the following components: